Hayles Abbey HALT

 Hayles Abbey Halt, in common with a number of former Great Western Railway stations, spells the name of its location differently and is around 600m from Hailes Abbey.
-The Halt is halfway between Toddington and Winchcombe stations and is a Request Stop for our diesel railcar trains.
+The Halt is halfway between Toddington and Winchcombe stations and is a Request Stop for thosetrains which stop there.
 Although there is no car parking at Hayles Abbey, it is an ideal starting or finishing point for walkers or cyclists (we can carry a limited number of bicycles on our trains), being close to the Cotswold Way.

 You can find details of how to reach us by road here.

 There is no suitable public transport.

 There is no car parking at Hayles Abbey Halt.

 There are no washroom or toilet facilities at Hayles Abbey Halt.